evolvablehardware/BitstreamEvolution/README.md

 Although BitstreamEvolution doesn't require any building or compilation (other than the Project Icestorm tools), it utilizes make targets to simplify configuration.
-The simplest and recommended way to configure the BitstreamEvolution core is to run `make` in the root directory of BitstreamEvolution, which will default to running the target `all`.
+The simplest and recommended way to configure the BitstreamEvolution core is to run `sudo make` in the root directory of BitstreamEvolution, which will default to running the target `all`.
 To allow users to optimize their configuration and save space (BitstreamEvolution with all its tools is around 2.2 GB), other